Solarigraphy: Technical basis and procedure

-The key to the technique is the nature of photographic paper that darkens by direct light without having to develop it, thus giving the ultra-low sensitivity necessary for such long exposures.
-Although lenses can be used in obtaining solarigraphs with exposure times of a few hours, for longer exposures a pinhole or small hole through which the light enters the camera is more convenient, allowing the use of homemade cameras, usually using empty drink cans, film canisters or recycled plastic tubes.
+The key to the technique is the nature of photographic paper that darkens by direct light without having to develop it, thus giving the low sensitivity necessary for such long exposures.
+Although lenses can be used in obtaining solarigraphs with exposure times of a few hours, for longer exposures a pinhole through which the light enters the camera is more convenient.
+For this purpose home-made pinhole cameras, usually made of using empty drink cans, film canisters or recycled plastic tubes.

 A photographic paper for black and white is placed inside the container that acts as a camera, and once the camera is fixed in the chosen place, usually pointing east, south or west, the pinhole is uncovered allowing the light to enter until the camera is collected.

 The image, already visible at that time on the paper, is negative and ephemeral, since the light continues to expose the emulsion if it is shown, so it is necessary to protect the paper from the light and scan it so it can be viewed in a useable format.
 This second digital part of the process includes inverting the image to make it positive and usually increasing the contrast.
 Different circumstances make solarigraphs to show different colours depending on the colour of the light and the paper chosen, but also on conditions such as temperature and humidity at different times of impression, in addition to chemical changes in the paper during exposure.